SwiftcordApp/Swiftcord/README.md

 > Swift and SwiftUI

 This project aims to create a fully functional native Discord client in Swift for macOS from scratch.
+Look below for a bunch of screenshots!

 ## Client Feature Parity